Diabetes Care & EducationTeaching patients skills, and how to use the tools they need to manage their condition.

-AVH is committed to helping people with diabetes live longer, healthier lives through diabetes care, education and lifestyle management programs.
-Our goal is to provide medical services and empower patients with knowledge to better manage diabetes.
+Androscoggin Valley Hospital is committed to helping people with diabetes live longer, healthier lives through diabetes care, education and lifestyle management programs.
+The goal is to provide medical services and empower patients with knowledge to better manage diabetes.
 Diabetes control reduces the risk of diabetes complications such as heart disease, stroke, blindness and amputation.
 Diabetes is controllable – you can do it, and we can help.

 Medical Services for People with Diabetes

 - Bariatric services

 - Physical activity – exercise evaluations and personalized plans

 - Medication – pills, insulin and other diabetes injectable medicines

 - Preventing, detecting and treating chronic complications through risk reduction